-As previously discussed, the purpose of testing in the Prince William County testing project was to determine how Black and Hispanic testers were treated at apartment complexes located in the County.
+The purpose of testing in Prince William County was to determine how Black and Hispanic testers were treated at apartment complexes located in the county.

 This is done by pairing two testers who are matched as equally as possible to each other except for the material factors of race and national origin.
 The characteristics that relate to the rental qualification processes were matched as closely as practical for each tester.
 This included matching, for example, the income, employment background and prior housing history of the testers.